Cloud-Architekt/cloud-architekt.github.io/_posts/2022-05-31-abuse-and-replay-azuread-token-macos.md

 ### Continuous Access Evaluation (CAE) and Critical Event of User/Sign-in risk

-Microsoft has been implemented [CAE to trigger re-evaluation of Conditional Access policies](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/concept-continuous-access-evaluation) if a condition has been changed (e.g. IP/location change or risk state of user).
+Microsoft has been implemented [CAE to trigger re-evaluation of Conditional Access policies](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/concept-continuous-access-evaluation?WT.mc_id=AZ-MVP-5003945) if a condition has been changed (e.g. IP/location change or risk state of user).
 Unfortunately, this works only if you are using a CAE-capable client.
 This isn’t the case in my described token replay scenarios.

 Until now, CAE can not be enforced for certain users and clients.
 Therefore, the trigger event could not be used as solution to revoke the replayed token.
+Nevertheless, CAE is an essential improvement in token security and resiliency and will become more and more applicable.

 ### Limit token lifetime on non-corporate or non-managed devices

 The described scenarios includes a macOS device which is not full managed by Microsoft Intune.
 I would recommend you to limit the token lifetime of refresh token on such kind of devices.
-This session management settings reduces the time window for abusing a valid cached tokens.
+[Session management settings (sign-in frequency control)](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-session-lifetime?WT.mc_id=AZ-MVP-5003945#policy-deployment) in Conditional Access allows to reduce the time window for abusing a valid cached tokens.

 ### Securing managed macOS devices

 Limit local administrator permissions for macOS users to reduce attack surface on changing (local) macOS user passwords to get access to the Keychain.
-Define strong device compliance including the risk score for detection on suspicious client activities.
+Define a strong device compliance including the machine risk score for detection on suspicious client activities by Microsoft Defender for Endpoint.

 ### Monitoring of macOS devices